Maragadha Naanayam: Production

 In May 2016, Axess Film Factory announced that they were making a fantasy-adventure comedy film directed by newcomer Saravan, who had worked an associate director to Ramkumar during Mundasupatti (2014).
 Saravan initially approached G. V. Prakash Kumar to play the lead role but his unavailability to immediately start shoot prompted the makers to look for an alternative lead actor.

-Aadhi and Nikki Galrani were signed on to play the leading roles, marking their second collaboration after Yagavarayinum Naa Kaakka.
+Aadhi and Nikki Galrani were signed on to play the leading roles, marking their second collaboration after Yagavarayinum Naa Kaakka (2015).
 Principal photography commenced on 26 May 2016, and wrapped by 8 August.

 Music

 The film's soundtrack was composed by first-timer Dhibu Ninan Thomas and the audio rights are with Think Music.
-Music of the film was released on 15 March 2017, through Think Music.
-The audio was initially slated to release on 19 January 2017, but postponed due to the 2017 pro-jallikattu protests.
+The audio was released on 15 March 2017.